DerBrunoIR/AI-Learning-Paths/README.md

 # Conclusion
 In total there are almost 4300 different participants.
+Almost 50% of participants are enrolled in MI1.
-Around 2100 of all participants are enrolled in MI1 and ML1.
+Almost 50% of participants are enrolled in ML1.
 Only 25% of participants of ML1 do actually pass the exam.
 The most popular course combinations are: (MI1, MI2), (ML1, ML2) and (ML1, DL1).
 76% of people in MI2 are also enrolled in MI1 but only 54% of people in MI1 are enroleld in MI2.